Identifying your skills impartially and realistically is fundamental in building a solid career plan if you are to navigate the job market with ease!

 Use the example above as a model and fill out the chart with your own experiences and examples. |

 You’ve listed your experiences.
-You’re now going to express them as skills!
+Now, let’s work on expressing them as skills!

-You’ve had the opportunity to undertake or complete various projects, convince clients or prospects, design a website, prepare an advertising campaign, etc.
+You’ve had the opportunity to work on or complete various projects, convince clients or prospects, design a website, prepare an advertising campaign, etc.

-In each case, you’ve drawn on qualities and used your knowledge, expertise, social skill, etc.
+In each case, you’ve drawn on qualities and used your knowledge, expertise, social skills, etc.

 But which ones? 😅